-Industrial sector of Bangladesh is growing nowadays.
-Bangladesh is just one of the emerging nations whose economies greatly benefit from industrialization.
+The industrial sector of Bangladesh is growing nowadays.
+Bangladesh is one of the emerging nations whose economies greatly benefit from industrialization.
 However, it is a question of opinion that environmental contamination, including air, water, and soil pollution, is invariably associated with industrial development.
-The main industries that create pollution include those that deal with textiles, tanneries, fertilizer plants, medicines, cement, pulp and paper, etc. Alkaline, acidic pollutants such as benzidine, beta-napthylamine, sulfide, lime, cadmium, copper, chromium, and numerous hazardous colors, among others, are produced by these industries.
+The main industries that create pollution include those that deal with textiles, tanneries, fertilizer plants, medicines, cement, pulp and paper, etc. Alkaline, acidic pollutants such as benzidine, beta-naphthylamine, sulfide, lime, cadmium, copper, chromium, and numerous hazardous colors, among others, are produced by these industries.
 Industrial pollutants have a significant impact on the physical and mental well-being of workers [1].

-Due to untreated effluent from industries and municipalities being dumped into natural water sources, Gazipur areas are notorious for being extremely polluted [2].
-From the polluted water sources, this water is dispersed into the crop field which is a major source of food of people of Bangladesh which is a highly populated country.
-Moreover, people and animal get exposed to this waste water and suffer from various carcinogenic problems, acute and chronic diseases.
+Due to untreated effluent from industries and municipalities being dumped into natural water sources, the Gazipur areas are notorious for being extremely polluted [2].
+From the polluted water sources, this water is dispersed into the crop field, which is a major source of food for the people of Bangladesh, which is a highly populated country.
+Moreover, people and animals get exposed to this wastewater and suffer from various carcinogenic problems, acute and chronic diseases.

-The vital organs are considered as the most important to survive.
-It is important to take care of the vital organs for a healthy living.
-The vital organs of mice are liver, lungs, brain, heart and kidney.
-Any abnormality of these organs will reflect on the general health condition which causes great economic losses in animal production [3].
-Any kind of pathological conditions of organs indicate the presence of disease in organs and systems with all its resident microorganisms [4].
-Industrial wastage is very toxic as it contains dyes, alkalis, heavy metals etc. in high concentration.
-It has been reported that industrial waste products contain many metals or toxic organic compounds which cause damage of central nervous system of animal including human [5,6].
-Some of the metals have carcinogenic effect as well [5,6].
-Several chemicals and dyes derived from textile industry lead to bladder cancer [7].
+The vital organs are considered the most important for survival.
+It is important to take care of the vital organs for a healthy life.
+The vital organs of mice are the liver, lungs, brain, heart, and kidneys.
+Any abnormality of these organs will reflect on the general health condition, which causes great economic losses in animal production [3].
+Any kind of pathological condition of organs indicates the presence of disease in organs and systems with all its resident microorganisms [4].
+Industrial wastage is very toxic as it contains dyes, alkalis, heavy metals, etc., in high concentration.
+It has been reported that industrial waste products contain many metals or toxic organic compounds that cause damage to the central nervous system of animals, including humans [5,6].
+Some of the metals have a carcinogenic effect as well [5,6].
+Several chemicals and dyes derived from the textile industry lead to bladder cancer [7].

 Industrial activity is very important from a socioeconomic standpoint, but it also poses a serious environmental risk due to pollution [8].
-The massive volume of solid or liquid waste products from these industries are frequently dumped in watercourses without any treatment or with insufficient or poor treatment.
+The massive volume of solid or liquid waste products from these industries is frequently dumped in watercourses without any treatment or with insufficient or poor treatment.
 It has a detrimental effect on environmental ecosystems [9].
 In Bangladesh, industrial waste contamination is a concerning problem.
-However, no comprehensive study has not been performed yet in Bangladesh to know the effects of industrial waste water in living animal.
-There is scarcity of report about the effect of these industrial wastes on the vital organs of the living body.
+However, no comprehensive study has been performed yet in Bangladesh to know the effects of industrial wastewater on living animals.
+There is a scarcity of reports about the effect of these industrial wastes on the vital organs of the living body.
 Therefore, this research work was undertaken to investigate the effects of industrial wastewater on the vital organs of male Swiss albino mice.